rpbenatti/Data-Science/README.md

 - Statistical modeling
 - Machine Learning modeling

+Along the course, we are working as a team in a project to be presented at the end of it.
+The topic we chose was the Air Quality in São Paulo, how to predict the principal PM 2.5 (Particulate Matter of 2.5 micrograms size) using Time Series approach and how to convert the results in a Score varying from 0 to 10, which could be used for the population to assist in their daily routines to prevent from diseases.

+The Jupyter notebook we are developing can be easily be accessed at below link:

 <a href="https://nbviewer.jupyter.org/github/rpbenatti/DS-DH-Project/blob/master/Projeto-Integrador-Grupo5-RespiroBem.ipynb">Data Science Project at Digital House - RespiroBem - Qualidade do Ar em Sao Paulo</a>

+Thank you for reading this!

 https://github.com/rpbenatti/